A topic from the subject of Distillation in Chemistry.

 Key Points:

-• Biomolecules: Biochemistry focuses on the study of essential biomolecules, such as carbohydrates, lipids, proteins, and nucleic acids.
+• Biomolecules: Biochemistry focuses on the structure, function, and interactions of essential biomolecules, including carbohydrates, lipids, proteins, and nucleic acids.
+This includes understanding their synthesis, breakdown, and modification.

-• Energy Metabolism: It investigates how living organisms obtain and utilize energy through processes like photosynthesis and cellular respiration.
+• Energy Metabolism: It investigates how living organisms obtain, store, and utilize energy through processes like photosynthesis (in plants) and cellular respiration (in all living organisms).
+This involves understanding metabolic pathways and their regulation.

-• Enzymes: Biochemistry explores the role of enzymes in catalyzing biochemical reactions, enabling efficient and specific metabolism.
+• Enzymes: Biochemistry explores the role of enzymes as biological catalysts, speeding up biochemical reactions and enabling the efficient and specific metabolism crucial for life.
+This includes understanding enzyme kinetics and regulation.

-• Cell Signaling: It examines the chemical pathways involved in signaling processes within and between cells, including hormone signaling and receptor interactions.
+• Cell Signaling: It examines the chemical pathways involved in communication within and between cells.
+This includes understanding how hormones, neurotransmitters, and other signaling molecules transmit information and trigger cellular responses.

 Main Concepts: